WhoJeb/NixOS-Dotfiles/README.md

 ## To Do
 - [x] Get Noctalia Shell Working
 - [ ] See if Vesktop is useful to me (https://vesktop.dev/)

+## Fav Fonts
+- FiraCode (Has all fancy symbols, Relatively generic)
+- Monoid (Some fancy symbols, extra cool font)
+- Mononoki (No fancy symbols, but good)